-Too often our society pits purpose and profit as opposing forces as individuals pitch their camp in one of two extremes.
-On one side purpose driven zealots rail at the thought of making money and prioritizing financial results.
-On the other, greed absorbed corporates scoff at the idea of purpose being more than an idealistic fairy tail.
+Too often, our society pits purpose and profit as opposing forces, as individuals pitch their camp in one of two extremes.
+On one side, purpose-driven zealots rail at the thought of making money and prioritizing financial results.
+On the other, greed absorbed corporates scoff at the idea of purpose being more than an idealistic fairy tale.
 Both sides claim that one pursuit undermines the other.

-The brutal reality is that you can have your cake and eat it to.
-Today’s high performing executives must be as well versed in purpose driven leadership, cultural and their cause as they are in financial statements, business strategy and M&A. What are you doing to make sure you breathe out of both of your lungs?
+The brutal reality is that you can have your cake and eat it too.
+Today’s high-performing executives must be as well versed in purpose-driven leadership, culture, and their cause as they are in financial statements, business strategy, and M&A. What are you doing to make sure you breathe out of both of your lungs?